spheronFdn/documentations/versioned_docs/version-3.0.0-beta/domain-registry/overview.md

 <img src={require("@site/static/img/3.0.0/wso.png").default} />

     -   <strong>
-        Confirming the payment will redirect you to a page showing you have successfully created a domain registry
+        Confirming the payment will redirect you to a page showing you have successfully created a domain registry.
     </strong>

 <img src={require("@site/static/img/3.0.0/scr.png").default} />